gytdau/directory/content/home/philosophy/mistakes.md

 Imagine a simple number game where you have to guess numbers within some bounds that you don't know.
 If your objective was to discover these bounds, it's a very bad sign indeed if you keep hitting a number within the bounds.
 And indeed, one wrong guess could tell you far more than ten right guesses.

 A mistake is just an event that we realize we could've handled better.
 The realisation part is the win.
-If someone isn't self-reflective, they'd have made no mistakes while clearly being
+If someone isn't self-reflective, they'd have made no mistakes while clearly being worse off than someone who did record their events as mistakes.

-## Success as loss

-In some scenarios, it could be

-## Psychology for loss

-Failiure is a deeply-rooted painful experience, which can encourage growth and self-renewal.
-However, if it becomes too painful, it sucks you into a vortex where you avoid opportunities in the future for fear of screwing it up.
-We must recognize it's critical